Montecristo (2023 TV series): Development

 On 13 January 2022, it was announced that Pantaya, Secuoya Studios and William Levy Entertainment would co-produce an adaption of Alexandre Dumas' 1844 novel The Count of Monte Cristo.
 Filming began in June 2022 in Madrid and the Canary Islands.
 On 24 January 2023, it was announced that the series would premiere on Vix, following TelevisaUnivision's acquisition of Pantaya.

 Casting

 In January 2022, it was announced that Levy would star in the lead role.
 In April 2022, it was announced that Esmeralda Pimentel would star in the series.

+Episodes

+Release

+Montecristo premiered on Vix+ on 14 April 2023.
+In Spain, the show began streaming on Movistar Plus+ on 21 April 2023.